cptainmtt/CF.XBMC-Remote/README.md

 CF.Yatse
 ========

-A command fusion project based on the Yatse remote for Android
+A command fusion project based on the Yatse remote for Android.
+Still very  much a work in progress...